irfanhakim-as/linux-wiki/topics/gpg.md

 ### GPG Key ID

-This details how to acquire the unique identifier that is used to identify our GPG key:
+This details how to acquire the unique identifier (long key ID) that is used to identify our GPG key:

 1. List the system's GPG secret keys: